 - Year 5: $15,000 / (1 + 7%) ^ 5 = $10,694.79

 The sum of these cash flows equals $38,799.48.
-Thus the NPV for this project is:
+Thus the NPV for your project is:

 NPV = $38,799.48 – $25,000 = $13,799.48